Why Diversity Should Matter to You

 The disparity between the counts of men and women at Berklee College of Music is higher than the national average.

 Where available, the chart below includes the male to female ratio among Berklee College of Music's faculty.

-The ratio of male to female faculty at Berklee College of Music is on par with national averages.
+The ratio of male to female faculty at Berklee College of Music is above average.

 Very High Location Diversity Across the United States

 Looking to attend a school where you can meet students from all over the nation and the world?

 We've come up with the geographic diversity of each school by looking at where undergrads resided before they attended college.

 About 11.1% of the students attending Berklee College of Music come from within Massachusetts.
 This puts Berklee College of Music's level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #6.